|

 Topada Inscription

-Late Hittite time Luwian hieroglyph rock inscription.
-It is near the Ağıllı village of Acıgöl (formerly Topada) in Nevşehir province.
-The script is carved on a piece of rock that sticks out, on the eastern face of a rock wall of about a 5 meter high plateu.
-Script consist of 8 lines all separated by drawn lines.
-There was also a short one-line "scribal inscription" to the right of the main one, which is apparently destroyed now.
-The well preserved inscriptions are from Late Hittite Tabal kingdom.
-The inscription starts as "[Great K]ing Wasusarmas Great King, the Hero, Son of the Great King Tuwatis, the Hero".
-It is a commemorative inscription about Wasusarmas, describing political and military events, a fight against the city Parzuta.
-Sivasa, Sultanhanı, and Kayseri are also monuments of Wasusarmas.
-Three other king names - Warpalawas (Bor, İvriz, Bulgarmaden), Kiyakiyas (Aksaray) and Ruwatas - are mentioned as allies and use of cavalry is mentioned several times.
-The Tabal King Wasusarmas is known from Assyrian sources as Wassurme who was defeated by Tiglathpileser III.
-Thus the monument is dated to the second half of 8th century BCE.
+This Neo-Hittite period Hieroglyphic Luwian rock inscription is located near the Ağıllı village of Acıgöl (formerly Topada) in Nevşehir province.
+The inscription is carved on the flattened surface of a rock that sticks out from the eastern face of a rocky wall of about 5-meter high plateau.
+It consists of 8 lines, all separated by drawn lines.
+There was also a short, one-line "scribal inscription" to the right of the main one, which was apparently destroyed sometime before 1986.
+Well preserved inscription is associated with the Neo-Hittite era kingdom of Tabal.
+It begins as: "[Great K]ing Wasusarma Great King, the Hero, son of the Great King Tuwati, the Hero".
+It is a commemorative inscription about Wasusarma the King of Tabal, describing political and military events that mainly revolve around a fight against the city of Parzuta.
+Sivasa, Sultanhanı, Göstesin and Kayseri are other monuments that also mention Wasusarma.
+Three other kings - Warpalawa (Bor, İvriz, Bulgarmaden), Kiyakiya (Aksaray) and Ruwata - are mentioned as allies of Wasusarma and use of cavalry is mentioned several times.
+The Tabal King Wasusarma is known from Assyrian sources as Wassurme who was defeated by Tiglath-Pileser III.
+Thus the monument is dated to the second half of the 8th century BCE.

 |